audaciaconsulting/Audacia.CodeAnalysis/dotnet-roslyn/analyzers/Audacia.CodeAnalysis.Analyzers/README.md

 </tr>
 </table>

-ACL1015 checks if a controller action does not have `ProducesResponseType` attribute when the return type TypedResults and will produce a warning if not.
+ACL1015 checks if a controller action has `ProducesResponseType` attribute when the return type is TypedResults and will produce a warning if that is the case.
 This applies to controller actions defined by either an Http attribute (eg. `HttpGet`) or by the parent class inheriting the `ControllerBase` class.

 Code with diagnostic: